Material Safety Data Sheet: 2-Bromopropane

 First Aid Measures

-Eye Contact: Rinse cautiously with water for several minutes, remove contact lenses if present, seek medical attention if symptoms persist
+Eye Contact: Rinse eyes cautiously with water for at least 15 minutes, remove contact lenses if present and easy to do, continue rinsing, get medical help

 Fire-Fighting Measures